bytevader/structly/README.md

 # structly

-High-performance structured text parser powered by a Rust core and a Python-first interface.
+High-performance Rust-powered structured text parser with a clean Python API.\
+Define field specs once, compile to a native parser, and convert messy unstructured whois/log/security dumps into structured dicts or tuples at millions of lines per minute.